2023 Solar Incentives Guide for Bridgewater, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage people to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-Incentives might include things like discounts, cash back or monthly utility bill credits.
-Some incentives are provided by the federal government, while others are handled by the state of New Jersey or your utility company, county or municipality.
-Some broad categories of solar incentives include:
+Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Incentives can include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are offered by the federal government, while others are offered by the state of New Jersey or by your utility company, county or municipality.
+Some solar incentives you might qualify for are:

 - Net Metering: Net metering becomes relevant once your solar panels are up and running.
 If you've signed a net metering agreement with your Bridgewater utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
 In some places, this is a dollar-for-dollar credit, while in other areas you might receive a refund equivalent to a percentage of the value.